greenwoodms06/roster-rotation/docs/DETAILS.md

 - **Position pins** -- lock a player to a specific position for this game.
 Tap a player's name in the available list, pick a position.
 That player plays that position every period they're on the field.
 A hint and pin summary is always visible under the Available Players header.
 Use case: "Alex is our GK today."
 - **Position stickiness** -- reduce position changes between periods (Off / Medium / High).
 Use case: "Stop moving kids every 8 minutes, let them settle in."
 - **Special position max** -- cap how many periods any player can play the first position (GK, G, etc.).
 Use case: "No kid plays goalkeeper more than once."
 Only appears for sports with a designated special position (soccer, hockey, lacrosse).
+- **Global max periods per player** -- cap how many total periods any player can play, regardless of position.
+Use case: "No player plays more than 3 of 4 quarters."
+Works with any sport.

-All constraints default to off.
+All constraints default to off (or to the values set in Settings).
 When off, behavior is identical to the original algorithm.
 Post-generation tap-to-swap is always available for manual adjustments.

 ### Field Tab & Play Diagramming

 The **Field** tab shows a top-down SVG diagram of the field with draggable player dots.
+The field supports scrolling and pinch zoom on mobile -- swipe on the background to scroll, pinch to zoom, drag dots to reposition.
 It works in three contexts:

 - **Standalone mode** (no team selected) -- the full interactive field is available immediately.
 A sport/format selector lets you pick any sport and format.
 Custom sport offers +/- buttons to add or remove positions (P1, P2, ...) and a field background selector (soccer, basketball, hockey, etc.).
 Plays saved in standalone mode persist separately from team data.
 - **Template mode** (team selected, no game plan) -- shows position labels on dots with the team's formation selector.